 Your doctor can prescribe a more potent dose, if necessary.
 Prescription NSAIDs include:

-- Anaprox (naproxen sodium)
+- Anaprox (naproxen)

 - Celebrex (celecoxib)

 - Daypro (oxaprozin)